UPC/ravada/docs/docs/INSTALLfromDockers.rst

 Dockers troubleshoots
 ---------------------

+* Check if all dockers are up

+.. prompt:: bash $

+  $ docker-compose ps

 * Let's do a reset:
    We want to return to an initial starting point Remove all dockers and volume associated.

 .. prompt:: bash $

-   $ docker-compose rm -s -v
-   Stopping ravada-back  ... done
-   Stopping ravada-front ... done
-   Stopping ravada-mysql ... done
-   Going to remove ravada-back, ravada-front, ravada-mysql Are you sure? [yN] y
-   Removing ravada-back  ... done
-   Removing ravada-front ... done
-   Removing ravada-mysql ... done
+  $ cd ~/src/ravada/dockerfy/utils
+  $ ./remove_all.sh

 Help
 ----